 - How I Relate to the World Around Me… Systematic or Adaptive?

 Select the titles below to view samples of each one of our sixteen reports.
-Of particular importance, beyond reading the actual report, is to take note of how the four oppositional categories are scored on the bar graph.
+Of particular importance, beyond reading the actual report, is to take note of how the four oppositional categories are scored within the report’s bar graph.

 MADE FOR A MISSION©